KiraNotLightYagami/KiraNotLightYagami/README.md

 - 👀 I’m interested in gaming, coding and engineering
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me @kiralearnscode on twitter
+- 📫 How to reach me @411kiras on twitter
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I actually hate light yagami